-The file is updated if in the DGS Software Tool at menu point File, the function Export group information is clicked.
+The file is updated if in the Software Tool at menu point File, the function Export group information is clicked.
 The menu point can only be activated should there be no conflict detected and if the page Output A has been accessed once.
-The DG/S automatically generates a \.txt file in the folder in which the DGS Software Tool is located.
+The Gateway automatically generates a \.txt file in the folder in which the Software Tool is located.
 The storage location and the file name can be freely selected.

-By running, e.g. with a double click on the \.exe file the DGS Software Tool starts.
-It does not need to be installed beforehand.
+By running, e.g. with a double click on the desktop icon, the Software Tool starts.

-A prerequisite for the connection of the DGS Software Tool with the DG/S is the physical addressing of the DG/S using the ETS.
-ETS is no longer required after the physical device address of the DG/S has been assigned.
+A prerequisite for the connection of the Software Tool with the Gateway is the physical addressing of the Gateway using the ETS.
+ETS is no longer required after the physical device address of the Gateway has been assigned.